 Indigenous Weaving with Ronnie Jordan

-As part of commemorations for Goulburn 2020, Southern Tablelands Arts is pleased to present Indigenous weaving workshops with Ronnie Jordan from Culture on the Move.
+As part of commemorations for Goulburn 2020, Southern Tablelands Arts was pleased to present Indigenous weaving workshops with Ronnie Jordan from Culture on the Move.
+8 Classes from both Primary and High schools in the region took part in the weaving workshop via Zoom on Friday the 23 October.

 Hi my name is Veronica (Ronnie) Jordan I’m a Kalkadoon woman from Mt Isa, I have been teaching and working with my culture for a number of years.
 I am a proficient trainer specialising in traditional Indigenous games, traditional painting techniques, traditional coil basket weaving incl. animal and doll making and I share my expertise on bush tucker plants.
 I have taught Indigenous culture to a wide range of people from children to the elderly, Indigenous and non-Indigenous.
 This includes teaching traditional games at various schools across NSW during NAIDOC week and also at an Aboriginal women’s conference in 2012.
 In my role as a cultural ranger I taught other Aboriginal women traditional weaving techniques which assisted them to reclaim this knowledge and reinvigorate our culture.